paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 Some pre-built simulation requests are in ``cpy/sim_example.py``:

 - A simple read of 32 bytes of data every  64 bytes up to a size of 20480.
-- Actual seek/read operations for reading TIFF metadata on a 200 MB TIFF file.
+- Actual seek/read operations for reading TIFF metadata on a 200 MB compressed TIFF file.

 Here is the read time using different ``greedy_length`` values:

 .. image:: ../../plots/greedy_length_synthetic.png

-The second example is all the seek read operations to get all the TIFF metadata from the open-slide test image CMU-1.tiff (a 204 MB file):
+The second example is all the seek read operations to get all the TIFF metadata from the open-slide test image CMU-1.tiff (a 204 MB compressed file):

 .. image:: ../../plots/greedy_length_tiff.png

 The minor drawback is that more bytes are read than strictly necessary.
 With ``greedy_length=0`` the minimal byte set is 99,713 bytes total.
 With a ``greedy_length=32,768`` the total number of bytes read is 306,256.
+This is about 10x the minimal read but still about 1/700 of the original file.

 Running the Simulator
 ---------------------